-Subscribe to our InfoBytes Blog weekly newsletter for news affecting the financial services industry.
+Subscribe to our InfoBytes Blog weekly newsletter and other publications for news affecting the financial services industry.

 On March 5, Credit Union National Association (CUNA) President Jim Nussle submitted a letter to Rep. Roger Williams (R-Texas), supporting his introduction of H.R.
 1264—the Community Financial Institution Exemption Act.
 The bill, referred to the House Financial Services Committee on February 28, provides an exemption from rules and regulations of the CFPB for community financial institutions with under $50 billion in assets.
 “The rules are, in large part, implemented to address abuses perpetrated by the large institutions and other previously nonregulated providers, and not small institutions like credit unions and small banks,” Nussle wrote.
 “While we believe that the statute presently provides the CFPB authority to exempt credit unions under $50 billion from its rulemaking, the bureau has been unwilling to effectively use the exemption authority.”